AbdulfattahBaalawi/MTL-GRU/README.md

 - `AnomalyDetection_final-Revision.ipynb` — Colab notebook contains all codes, just open it in Colab and navigate to the part that you need.
 - `Hyper_parameter_Selection_EEMTLGru.ipynb` —  Colab notebook used for experimentation with hyperparameters.
-- `CSV and EXCEL files` — Include obtained results.
+- `CSV and EXCEL files` — Include the obtained results.